raysunau/docker.rshinyapp/README.md

 The repo is to dockerize a R shinyApp and make deployment easier by publish the image to DockerHub.

-## How to use it?
+## How could I run the app in a container?

 1. Download and install [Docker](https://www.docker.com/products/docker-desktop)

-2. Pull docker image from DockerHub
+2. Pull docker image from DockerHub and run a container

 ```
 docker pull rsunau/dockershiny